foundling/terminal-weather/README.md

 ### Getting `terminal-weather` into your terminal prompt

-If you want to include terminal-weather in your bash prompt, there are a couple things you need to do:
+If you want to include terminal-weather in your bash prompt, here is what you need to add to your ~/.bashrc:

-1. Add the following lines to your `~/.bashrc` file:

-        # a function to insert the terminal-weather bash fn inside the PS1 variable
+        # a function to insert the terminal-weather command into your PS1 variable
         set_bash_prompt() {
             PS1="$(terminal-weather -p)\u@[\h]$ $(history -n)"
         }